-5 3.4 Plant community and phytometer
+3.4 Plant community and phytometer

-There were no significant differences between the total coverage of the sites (27.9, 40.3 and 38.9% - average of the three plots per site of Schorfheide-Chorin, Hainich-Dün and Schwäbische Alb, respectively).
+There were no significant differences between the total vegetation coverage of the sites (27.9, 40.3, and 38.9 % - average of the three plots per site of Schorfheide-Chorin, Hainich-Dün, and Schwäbische Alb, respectively).
 The type of the understory plant community as assessed in the vegetation surveys is given in Table 1.
-A detailed overview of the different functional groups (grass, herb, shrub and tree recruits) and the mean coverage on the nine plots can be found in Table 2.
-Most plots are dominated by grasses and herbs; subplots differ in total coverage between 2.26 and 57.1%.
+A detailed overview of the different functional groups (grass, herb, shrub, and tree recruits) and the mean coverage on the nine plots can be found in Table 3.
+Most plots are dominated by grasses and herbs; subplots differ in total coverage between 2.26 and 57.1 %.
 (Table 2).

-In late summer 2012, i.e. at the end of the first growing season with the drought treatment, there were no significant differences in LAIsp between the roof and control subplete (Table 2).
-There were however a tendency to lower LAL in the roof ad subplete

-- subplots (Table 3).
-There was, however a tendency to lower LAIsp in the roofed subplots for the conifer management sites in all exploratories.
-Moreover, such a tendency was also observed for the unmanaged and managed beech sites in the Schwäbische Alb exploratory and for the unmanaged beech site at Hainich-Dün.
-Table 4 summarizes the drought effects on leaf stomatal conductance ( $g_s$ ) of the planted phytometer as a short- - term response to drought.
-Leaf stomatal conductance was reduced under the roofs, with a more significant reduction in July 2012 (p = 0.0009) than in September 2012 (marginally significant p = 0.0602) (Table 4).
+In late summer 2012, i.e., at the end of the first growing season with the drought treatment, there were significant differences in LAI between the roof and control subplots at the managed beech plot at the Schwäbische Alb (AEW29; p=0.001) and at the intensively managed conifer plot at the Hainich exploratory (HEW03; p=0.01) (Table 4).
+The species richness of the understory plant community was significantly higher at the managed roof subplot of the Hainich exploratory compared to the control subplot (HEW47, p=0.004).
+Table 5 summarizes the drought effects on leaf stomatal conductance ( $g_s$ ) of the planted phytometer as a short-term response to drought.
+Leaf stomatal conductance was reduced under the roofs, with a more significant reduction in July 2012 (p=0.0009) than in September 2012 (marginally significant p=0.0602) (Table 5).